segunkayode1/lox/README.md

 finished and implemented chapter 4.
 finished and implemented chapter 5.
-finsihed and implemented chapter 6.
+finished and implemented chapter 6.
-finsihed and implemented chapter 7.
+finished and implemented chapter 7.
-finsihed and implemented chapter 8.
+finished and implemented chapter 8.
-finsihed and implemented chapter 9.
+finished and implemented chapter 9.
-finsihed and implemented chapter 10.
+finished and implemented chapter 10.